-At the ONO Head Office and other company sites where a Health Committee is established the committee deliberates measures to maintain employees’ health, taking into account the results of workplace environment measurements.
+At the headquarters and other business sites where the Health Committee is established, various measures are considered at the Health Committee to maintain the health of employees, taking into account the results of workplace environment measurements.

-In addition, the Central Safety and Health Committee meets every half term to share information and exchange opinions regarding the progress of health management initiatives, company-wide health issues, and the contents and issues discussed at the safety and health committee and the health committee of each business site.
-The Committee discusses and decides on safety and health activities to be implemented across the entire company.
-The lost-time injuries that occurred in FY2020 were caused by a fall outside the workplace, and we will continue to engage in educational activities to pay more attention.
+In addition, the Central Safety and Health Committee meets every half-term to share information and exchange opinions regarding the progress of health management initiatives, company-wide health issues, and the contents and issues discussed at the meetings of the Safety and Health Committee and the Health Committee of each business site.
+At the Central Safety and Health Committee meeting, we discuss and decide on safety and health activities to be implemented across the entire company.

-Furthermore, in FY2020, we began working to increase employees' awareness of safe and eco driving by equipping all sales vehicles with AI-based telematics (in-vehicle device with communication facility) and detecting unsafe driving behavior.
-We aim to reduce CO2 emissions not only by ensuring the safety of employees, but also by reducing traffic accidents and violations and improving fuel efficiency through eco driving.
+Furthermore, from FY2020, we have worked to increase employees' awareness of safe and “eco”-driving by equipping all sales vehicles with AI-based telematics (in-vehicle device with communication facility) and detecting unsafe driving behavior.
+In addition to securing the safety of employees, we try to not only reduce traffic accidents and violations, but also reduce CO2 emission by improving fuel efficiency through eco-driving.

 Number of lost-time injuries and lost-time injury frequency rate*3

-The table below shows the number, average age, and average service years of our employeesof March 31, 2021.
+The table below shows the number, average age, and average service years of our employees of March 31, 2022.

 |Number of employees||Average age||Average service years|